JAForbes/blog/posts/backbone-to-mithril.md

 m('p', 'Hi '+ controller.name())
 ```

-> Mithril redraw's for us because we declared the events via mithril's templating system.
+> Mithril redraws for us because we declared the events via mithril's templating system.
 But we can redraw whenever we want by calling `m.redraw()`.
 And don't worry, calling `m.redraw` twice will only trigger one redraw on the next animation frame.

 Now let's imagine we wanted to reload the news feed in our previous example.
 We just need a button that will trigger fetching the API.